-When you establish an RRSP, RESP, or TFSA, you may not realize that you're simply putting your money into a shell or shield that keeps the government from taxing your investment earnings each year.
-You still must choose what investments you want to hold inside your retirement plan shell.
+When you establish a retirement account, you may not realize that the retirement account is simply a shell or shield that keeps the federal, state, and local governments from taxing your investment earnings each year.
+You still must choose what investments you want to hold inside your retirement account shell.

-You may invest money inside your tax-deferred plans in stocks, bonds, and mutual funds.

-Mutual funds (offered in most employer-based plans), which we cover in detail in Chapter 8, are an ideal choice because they offer diversification and professional management.
+You may invest your IRA or other self-employed plan retirement account (SEP-IRAs, Keoghs) money into stocks, bonds, mutual funds, and even bank accounts.
+Mutual funds (offered in most employer-based plans), which I cover in detail in Chapter 8, are an ideal choice because they offer diversification and professional management.
 After you decide which financial institution you want to invest through, simply obtain and complete the appropriate paperwork for establishing the specific type of account you want.